1oki/report-constructor/README.md

 xlsx — Library to generate .xlsx files
 CSS — Styling for the application interface

-## Authors and Support
-Project author: Sergei Filippov
-For questions or suggestions, please open an issue on GitHub or contact us by email.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps: